Tag

 While not without a few low points, TMNT has a long and storied history in gaming.
 The property is predominantly known for its ’90s beat ’em ups, with games like Turtles in Time holding up well today.
 Shredder’s Revenge pays homage to these classics, all the while delivering an approachable experience capable of attracting people who did not up in arcades.
 Boasting a vibrant and gorgeous pixel art style, the 2022 release matches cartoonish visuals with flashy combat that is easy to grasp but surprisingly difficult to master.

 With seven playable characters who are not palette swaps, Shredder’s Revenge is quite replayable, which makes up for its fairly short campaign.
-Although solo players will not feel like they are missing out, the TMNT game supports and shines in co-op, allowing up to 6 people to together to take on the Foot Clan.
+Although solo players will not feel like they are missing out, the TMNT game supports and shines in co-op, allowing up to 6 people to work together to take on the Foot Clan.

 word image 2500 14